All Articles

 npm i @pakjiddat/toc --save

-• Create a new Gatsby component called Toc.
-To create the component, create folder called Toc under the src/components/ folder.
-Add a file to this folder called index.jsx with following contents:
+• Create a new Gatsby component called Toc, under the Post component.
+To create the component, create a folder called Toc under the src/components/Post folder.
+Add a file to this folder called Toc.tsx with following contents:

 import React from 'react'